Have you ever seen these messages?

 - Your mailbox is full.

 As your mailbox grows, you will receive warnings: first you'll be unable to send mail; then you won't be able to receive it and people trying to email you will get a non-delivery report.

-The UW-IT Exchange mailbox limit is set to 2GB, which includes all mail, tasks, contacts, and calendar items.
+The UW-IT Local Exchange mailbox was limited to 2GB, which includes all mail, tasks, contacts, and calendar items.
 Exchange Online increases that limit to 50GB.

 - Often what's taking up your quota is email large attachments.
 To delete attachments from messages in Outlook:

 - Double-click on the desired message to open it in its own window.

 - Click on the attachment you want to remove with the right mouse button.

 - Click OK when asked Do you want to save changes?

 Click in the blue bar that says Arrange by: Date and choose Size.
 This will put the largest messages at the top.
 You can then save the attachments to your H: or I: drive and be able to delete the message(s) taking up so much space.